jaredpalmer/formik/.github/CONTRIBUTING.md

   - If the result was already achievable with the library, explain why this feature needs to be added.
   - If this is a common use case, consider adding an example to the documentation.
 - When adding new features or modifying existing, please include tests to confirm the new behavior.
 - The branch is not behind its target.
+(We use https://kodiakhq.com) to try to automate this process for you.

 Because we will only merge a Pull Request for which all tests pass.
-The following items need is true.
+The following items need to be correct.
 We will provide assistance if not:

-- The code is formatted (run `yarn foramt`).
+- The code is formatted (run `yarn format`).
 - The code is linted (run `yarn lint`).
 - The Pull Request title is written imperatively.
 See [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/#imperative) for a great explanation)
+- If you have made a change that impacts semantic versioning, include a [changeset](../.changeset/README.md) by running `yarn changeset` and describing the change you've made.
+These get rolled together into release notes.

 ## Working locally